Kamori/help_me-bABy/README.md

-# Please bABy, help me test
+# Please apachebench, help me test

 I was designed to quickly and easily run a series of ApacheBench tests with fitting criterie.
 Allowing myself to design a wrapper to create myself a test suite when it comes to benchmarking: